Join us at IMSH 2023, Society for Simulation in Healthcare

-A system for medical care and logistics training
+An AI virtual training system for medical and logistics personnel

 Meeting the training challenges of mass casualty incidents

 Our scientists and engineers developed EFECTIVE (Extensible Field and Evacuation Care Training in a Virtual Environment), a virtual training system that provides practice for mass casualty responders.

 EFECTIVE is the Department of Defense’s first comprehensive system to train military medical personnel on medical care and logistics in austere, far-forward environments where conditions are especially challenging—there may not be enough supplies available to save current casualties, or enemy fire may make evacuation impossible.

 EFECTIVE lets medical professionals safely visit—and revisit—a challenging environment, better preparing them for real-world scenarios.

 EFECTIVE has a mobile-friendly, personalized training program for first responders to practice and refine medical and trauma treatment skills on virtual patients.

 EFECTIVE Mobile (previously MSTAT) intelligently adapts to a specific trainee’s learning curve, providing an optimized learning path and curriculum.

 “The Department of Defense recognizes the need for training systems that prepare personnel in the military medical operation to perform their roles in severely degraded, prolonged field and en-route care settings.
 Our EFECTIVE system delivers the first virtual environment to train and assess these critical skills.”